TikTok CEO to highlight efforts to protect user data in testimony to Congress

 About half of Americans support a national ban, according to a recent Quinnipiac poll.
 Americans ages 18 to 34 were opposed to a ban, with 63% against and 33% in favor.

 Not all lawmakers are supportive of a TikTok ban.
-Democratic Rep. Jamaal Bowman of New York is organizing a press conference Wednesday with dozens of TikTok creators, including small business owners, educators and artists who say the app is vital to their livelihoods.
-Bowman told NBC News on Tuesday that fears over the app amount to "fearmongering."
+Democratic Rep. Jamaal Bowman of New York organized a press conference Wednesday with dozens of TikTok creators, including small business owners, educators and artists who say the app is vital to their livelihoods.

+"Why the hysteria and the panic and the targeting of TikTok?"
+Bowman said.
+"As we know, Republicans in particular have been sounding the alarm, creating a red scare around China."

+Bowman said TikTok poses the same concerns as Facebook, Instagram, YouTube and Twitter.

 for more features.